Home » Zero-Shot vs. One-Shot vs. Few-Shot Prompting (+ Templates)

 What is few-shot prompting?

-Few-shot prompting involves providing the AI with several examples before giving it a task.
+Few-shot prompting involves providing the AI model with several examples before giving it a task.
 These multiple examples help the AI recognize patterns, styles, and specific contexts, leading to more accurate and nuanced responses.

 When should I use one-shot prompting instead of zero-shot prompting?